 Understanding SPDR Select Sector Fund - Energy Select Sector's Unusual Options Activity

-Shares of SPDR Select Sector Fund - Energy Select Sector (NYSE:XLE) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $49.32.
+SPDR Select Sector Fund - Energy Select Sector (NYSE:XLE) shares experienced unusual options activity on Monday.
+The stock price moved down to $46.56 following the option alert.

 - Sentiment: BEARISH